Kanika1768/SmartStudy-AI/README.md

 🔗 **Live app:** https://smartstudy-ai-vly8fyfdxdhuv83znhptbz.streamlit.app

+## Why this is different

+Most people use ChatGPT to study by pasting their notes and asking questions.
+That works, but ChatGPT answers from everything it knows,not just your notes.
+It can confidently give you an answer that has nothing to do with what your professor actually taught.

+SmartStudy AI only knows what you upload.
+Ask it something that isn't in your notes and it tells you "I don't know" instead of making something up.
+Every quiz question, every answer pulled from your actual material.

+It also remembers where you went wrong.
+After a few quiz sessions, the weak spots tab shows you exactly which sections to revise not a guess, actual data from your own attempts.

 ## What it does

 - **Quiz Me** — generates MCQ + short answer questions from your notes
 - **Ask a Question** — answers from YOUR document only, not general knowledge
 - **Weak Spots** — tracks which sections you keep getting wrong

 ## Tech stack